-The time periods for energy savings and coincident peak demand savings were chosen to best fit the Act 129 requirement, which reflects the seasonal avoided cost patterns for electric energy and capacity that were used for the energy efficiency program cost effectiveness purposes.
+The time periods for energy savings and coincident peak demand savings were chosen to best fit the Act 129 requirement, which reflects the seasonal avoided cost patterns for electric energy and capacity that are used for the energy efficiency program cost effectiveness purposes.
 For energy, the summer period of May through September was selected based on the pattern of avoided costs for energy at the PJM level.
 Similiarly, the winter period of December through February was chosen to reflect the higher wholesale energy prices during the coldest months of the year.
 The shoulder period is split between spring and fall months that correspond to the mildest weather conditions and lowest historic energy costs.

-For capacity, the definition of summer peak is adopted from PJM, which is applied statewide in this TRM.
-EE Resources nominated for recognition in the PJM Capacity Market must also achieve peak demand savings during winter performance hours.
-The ΔkWpeak algorithms in this TRM do not calculate winter demand savings.
-Only the summer peak period is defined for the purpose of this TRM.
-The coincident summer peak period is defined as the period between the hour ending 15:00 Eastern Prevailing Time (EPT) and the hour ending 18:00 EPT during all days from June 1 through August 31, inclusive, that are not weekends or federal holidays.
+For capacity, the definition of summer and winter peak is adopted from PJM Manual 18B.

 Post-implementation Review

 The Administrator will review AEPS application forms and tracking systems for all measures and conduct field inspections on a sample of installations.
 For some programs and projects (e.g., custom, large process, large and complex comprehensive design), post-installation review and on-site verification of a sample of AEPS application forms and installations will be used to ensure the reliability of site-specific savings’ estimates.